 However, the same is true with pumice.
 Pumice is usually felsic, but no strict chemical definition exists.
 Pumice can be rhyolitic, dacitic, phonolitic, etc. It just needs to be very porous and light-weight lava froth and yet it is still considered to be a rock type.

 Vesicules within scoria (and in pumice also) form when volcanic gases are released from magma.
 They are released because of decreasing pressure as magma moves upward (solubility of gases in liquids is dependent on pressure — higher pressure means better solubility).
 Mafic magma is less viscous than felsic magma.
 That’s why gas bubbles can move more freely and join each other and form larger vesicules.
 Bubbles that form in felsic magma can not move as well.
-Hence, there are much more pores in pumice than scoria and they are smaller.
+Hence, there are much more pores in pumice than in scoria and they are smaller.

 Both lava flows (especially their upper part) and pyroclastic fragments can be scoriaceous, but it is usually the latter that the term “scoria” is associated with.
-It even seems to me that sometimes the terms “lapilli” and “scoria” are used interchangeably.
-Small usually monogenetic volcanic cones are known as scoria cones.
+It even seems that sometimes the terms “lapilli” and “scoria” are used interchangeably.
+Small usually monogenetic volcanic cones are known as scoria (or cinder) cones.
 It is easy to make an obvious conclusion that this fragmental material these cones are mostly made of is scoria.
-This conclusion is not mistaken.
+This conclusion is not entirely mistaken.
 It is scoria indeed, but not because it is fragmental.
 It is scoria because it is vesicular.